 We also have started a project to provide short and simple summaries of some key statutes that affect many members of the public, organised by theme.
 Each summary discusses the main topics covered by the statute, along with some background information and commentary.
 The idea is to highlight the points that seem to be of most interest to the public.
 The first batch of summaries was launched today, and we hope to gradually add summaries of additional statutes in future years.

 30 September 2021 – Namlex and annotated Statutes and Regulations

 We are happy to announce a full update to our Index to Laws (NAMLEX) and annotated statutes and regulations as well as Covid-19 rules.
 All information is current up to 30 September.
 To find out about Namibian law and the availability of the databases read here or go to the relevant drop-down menus.

-We also have published full indexes of 7/8oz Leather Cowhide Strips 2" (51mm) as published by the official Government gazette printers.
+We also have published full indexes of vintage sterling silver th mathinsen detroit Souvenir spoon with as published by the official Government gazette printers.
 These are for historical research and not necessarily current any more.
 Pre-independence gazettes will be published as available.

 Probono 66 – Free, Prior and Informed Consent: What is it and how does it apply to the protection of Namibia’s indigenous peoples’ rights over their land and natural resources?